• Skip to primary navigation

 Can I add chopped walnuts or pecans to these cookies?

-The original recipe also calls for walnuts but because we have a nut allergy in our house, we usually leave out all nuts.
+The original recipe also calls for walnuts, but we usually leave out all nuts because we have a nut allergy in our house.
 So feel free to add them back in!

 Can I substitute anything for the butterscotch chips?